-Will every parent who has a boy please ask the boy if he tried to test his hatchet by chopping and hacking several of our street trees in the vicinity of Puritan Avenue and Greenway South?
+Will every parent who has a boy please ask the boy if he tried to test his hatchet by chopping and hacking several of our street trees in the vicinity of Puritan Avenue and Greenway

-If the boy is found, will the parent please handle the situation according to the best modern pedagogical child-training methods.
+If the boy is found, will the parent please handle the situation

+The boy is found, will the parent please handle the situation according to the best modern pedagogical child-training methods.
 The O. of S. T. was a boy himself at one time and understands the boy's point of view.
 At the same time, hacking street trees is energy applied in the wrong direction.
 Attack the woodpile in the cellar, boys, and leave the street trees alone or the "cops" will get you, and also the